 Again, the best way to deal with credit report mix-ups is to hire a credit repair company.

-Wrapping Up: How to Remove FNB Omaha from Your Credit Report
+Bottom Line: How to Remove FNB Omaha from Your Credit Report

 In all, FNB Omaha is a different scenario compared to a credit collection services situation.
 Typically, if you see FNB Omaha on your credit report, it is a hard inquiry.